Melapress/extend-2fa-methods/README.md

 	\apply_filters( WP_2FA_PREFIX . 'methods_re_configure', array(), $role );
 ```

-This hook is called when user decides to re-configure (switch to another or update the current one) method.

 [Usage example code](https://github.com/wpwhitesecurity/extend-2fa-methods/blob/b89592bdaee494a8da35a32e857c59ad6a18e027/classes/wizards/class-main-method-wizard-steps.php#L86)

+#### methods_settings
+This hook is called when the method's settings are presented to the administrator.

 ```
 	/**
-	 * Shows methods in order.
-Every method is called and its code and order is collected.
-Used in the wizards.
+	 * Shows all 2FA methods in order.
+Every method is called, and its code and order are collected.
+This hook is used in the wizards.
 	 *
 	 * @param array - All the collected methods and their order.
 	 * @param bool - Is that a setup wizard call or not?